 What Are the Three Types of Human Environment Interaction?

-In the Human Environment Interaction in Mexico and elsewhere, there are three types of this Human Environment Interaction.
+In the Human Environment Interaction in Mexico and elsewhere, there are three types of Human Environment Interaction.
 They are:

 - Humans Depend on the Environment